Modern Slavery Act Transparency Statement 2020

 Risk of slavery and human trafficking within business and supply chain

-Flutter operates an entertainment business that is predominantly online based, with some retail presence in countries at low-risk of modern slavery.
+Flutter operates an entertainment business that is predominantly online based, with some retail presence and live events in countries, generally at low-risk of modern slavery.
 Additionally, most of our procurement spend is also in skilled sectors with a similarly low-risk profile.
 We also abide by all relevant domestic employment legislation in the countries where our staff are employed.

 Nonetheless there may be certain areas of the supply chain that display a higher risk profile.
 In any organisation of Flutter’s size and scale, some suppliers may have issues deeper within their own supply chain.
 Flutter will continue to monitor our suppliers for non-compliance with our commitment to preventing modern slavery and we will be particularly vigilant in relation to suppliers in higher-risk countries and sectors.